CenikLab/non_readable_ranges/README.md

-# Non Readable Range Finder
+# Non-Readable Range Finder
 This repo houses a collection of scripts to find duplicate and therefore non-readable ranges in a transcriptome.
-The `data/gene_correction_map.csv` file contains the number of CDS indices for
+The `data/gene_correction_map.csv` file contains the number of CDS indices per gene and read length that are non-readable.

 ## Dependencies
 - Python for taking a Fasta file and converting it into a JSON map of genes to sequence strings.
 RiboPy is also needed.